List of DC Comics characters: C: Malcolm Thawne

 Malcolm Thawne is the twin brother of Barry Allen and a distant ancestor of Eobard Thawne.
 He is the present-day version of Cobalt Blue, utilizing the Blue Flame Talisman capable of stealing super-speed, and possess various speedsters, before being overloaded by the Speed Force.

 21st century version

 The 21st century version of Cobalt Blue wore a glass armor.
 Not much was seen of him as he was defeated in about 30 seconds by the time travelling Jay Garrick and Iris West II.
 This version had brutally attacked the loved ones of the Flash of this era.
 Cobalt Blue was killed, but the Blue Flame Talisman possessed the child Alex and killed the Flash.
 However, the time-travelling Max Mercury and Sela Allen returned the boy to normal.

 Chardaq Allen

 The 25th century version of Cobalt Blue is Chardaq Allen.
 Wally West and Professor Zoom defeated Chardaq which returned him to normal.

 26th century version

 The 26th century version of Cobalt Blue is a female.
-She infected the colony Petrus with a virus, but Blaine Allen sacrificed himself to stop it.
+She infected the colony Petrus with a virus, but Blaine Allen sacrificed himself to stop the virus.
 Ten years later, Jace Allen and the time-travelling Jesse Quick defeated her.